 A waxing gibbous moon appears high in the east at sunset.
 It’s more than half-lighted, but less than full.

 That’s another way of saying that a waxing gibbous moon phase falls between a first quarter moon and a full moon.
-Next full moon comes on September 16, 2016 at 0927 UTC; translate to your timezone).
+Next full moon comes on November 14 at 1352 UTC; translate to your timezone).
 It’ll be the closest full supermoon since 1948.
 If you’re east of the International Date Line (for example, in the Americas), watch for it on the night of November 13 and especially the morning of November 14.
 If you’re west of the International Date Line (Australia, Asia …), watch for it on the evening on November 14.

 Relative to a new moon – which is more or less between the Earth and sun, located near the sun along our line of sight – a waxing gibbous moon has moved in its orbit so that it’s now relatively far from the sun in our sky.